jlevy/kmd/kmd/docs/markdown/topics/a4_getting_started.md

 # A short transcription (use this one or pick any video on YouTube):
 transcribe https://www.youtube.com/watch?v=KLSRg2s3SSY

+# Note there is a selection indicated.
-# Take a look at the output:
+# We can then look at the selected item easily, because commands often
+# will just work on the selection automatically:
 show

-# Now manipulate that transcription.
+# Now let's manipulate that transcription.
 Note we are using the outputs
 # of each previous command, which are auto-selected as input to each
 # subsequent command.
 You can always run `show` to see the last result.